davidwhogg/CorrelationFunctionEstimator/README.md

 # CorrelationFunctionEstimator

-Generalized the standard correlation-function estimator to estimate the parameters of more complex functional forms for the correlation function.
+Generalizing the standard (DD-2DR+RR)/RR correlation-function estimator to estimate the parameters of more complex functional forms for the correlation function.

 ## Authors:
 - **David W. Hogg** *(NYU) (MPIA) (Flatiron)*